The multi-year quest for a “strategic” investor

 Noble’s most loyal shareholders have patiently waited Noble’s recovery.
 Of course, there was a risk with Noble’s narrative: what would happen if prices go up?
 This is exactly what happened in 2016.
 Coal prices surged to levels last seen in 2012.
 But Noble’s operations have still recorded losses and burnt not less than $801m in 9M 2016, after burning $465m in 2015.
 Shareholders have been misled once again.
 Noble will continue to disappoint because the cause of the crisis has never been commodity prices (too low, too high) or any other external factor.
-The root of the crisis is how management and the auditor, EY, have misrepresented the financial performance of this company and its balance sheet.
+The root of the crisis is how management and the auditor, EY, have misrepresented the financial performance of this company and its balance sheet for years.

 From time to time, Noble may record positive operating cash flow due to working capital movements or seasonal factors.
 This is what happened last year in Q4 2016.
 Optimism was short-lived though.
 The stock fell again.
 Noble’s situation has not stabilized at all.
 The company is a shadow of its former self.
 Noble had to sell its assets and raise $500m in Q3 to survive.
 The cash cow Energy Solutions is gone.
 Noble used to be rated investment grade.
 It was downgraded by four notches.
 Banks have tightened the leash and raised interest costs.
 Higher interest is a slow poison for traders that require ample bank facilities for their daily operations.